StructuralEquationModels/StructuralEquationModels.jl/README.md

 This is a package for Structural Equation Modeling.
 It is still *in development*.
-Models you are able to fit include:
+Models you can fit include
 - Linear SEM that can be specified in RAM (or LISREL) notation
 - ML, GLS and FIML estimation
 - Ridge Regularization
 - Multigroup SEM
 - Sums of arbitrary loss functions (everything the optimizer can handle).

-We provide fast objective functions, gradients and for some cases hessians as well as approximate hessians.
+We provide fast objective functions, gradients and, for some cases hessians as well as approximations thereof.
-As a user, you can easily define your own loss functions.
+As a user, you can easily define custom loss functions.
-You can decide to provide gradients or use finite difference approximation / automatic differentiation.
+For those, you can decide to provide analytical gradients or use finite difference approximation / automatic differentiation.
+You can choose to mix and match loss functions natively found in this package and those you provide.
-Also, if you are optimizing over a sum of different objectives (e.g. ML + Ridge), you may use analytic gradients for some parts of the objective and automatic differentiation for others.
+In such cases, you optimize over a sum of different objectives (e.g. ML + Ridge).
+This mix and match strategy also applies to gradients, where you may supply analytic gradients or opt for automatic differentiation or mix analytical and automatic differentiation.

 You may consider using this package if:
 - you want to extend SEM (e.g. add a new objective function) and need an extendable framework
-- you want to extend SEM and your implementation needs to be fast (because you want to do a simulation for example)
+- you want to extend SEM, and your implementation needs to be fast (because you want to do a simulation, for example)
 - you want to fit the same model(s) to many datasets (bootstrapping, simulation studies)
 - you are planning a study and would like to do power simulations

 The package makes use of
 - Symbolics.jl for symbolically precomputing parts of the objective and gradients to generate fast, specialized functions.
 - SparseArrays.jl to speed up symbolic computations.
 - Optim.jl and NLopt.jl to provide a range of different Optimizers/Linesearches.
 - FiniteDiff.jl and ForwardDiff.jl to provide gradients for user-defined loss functions.

-Prior to release of the package we are still working on:
+Before the release of the package, we are still working on
 - optimizing performance for big models with hundreds of parameters